 Why is it better for me to accept eftpos?

 Making eftpos available provides your customers the choice to access their own money through a safe, convenient and efficient Australian-owned debit payment option.
-Accepting purchases on eftpos reduces the amount of cash you need to hold in your till and enables you to provide cashout for your customers, reducing exposure to theft, mishandling and misappropriation. eftpos is extremely safe, having the lowest card fraud rates in Australia.
-For more information, refer to the Australian Payments Network Limited Fraud Statistics 2016 Financial Year results.
+Accepting purchases on eftpos reduces the amount of cash you need to hold in your till and enables you to provide cash out for your customers, reducing exposure to theft, mishandling and misappropriation. eftpos is extremely safe, having the lowest card fraud rates in Australia.
+For more information, refer to the Australian Payments Network Limited Fraud Statistics.

 How am I charged for transactions?